marklchaves/cme-wordwrapper/README.md

 Customise how your page title will word wrap.

-This WordPress plugin allows you to decide where a long page title will wrap (break) on smaller devices.
+This WordPress plugin allows you to decide where a long page title (`.entry-title`) will wrap (break) on smaller devices.

 **Example**: We can insert a line break in ThisIsAReallyLongWord to display it like `ThisIsAReally<br>LongWord` instead.
 This means your long page titles will fit on a mobile device without being cutoff.